happy family of three

 2. You also can’t be eligible for public coverage like Medicaid, the Children’s Health Insurance Program (CHIP), Medicare, or coverage through the Armed Services.

 3. You can’t have affordable access to insurance through an employer.
-(Affordability is defined by the percentage of premium that the employee is responsible for.)
+(Affordability is defined by the percentage of premium the employee is responsible for.)

 FAQs about Individual and Family Health Insurance Plans